 The gel has been used topically for thousands of years throughout the world to treat wounds, skin infections, burns, and numerous other dermatologic conditions.
 There are very few places where it has not been used.

 The Benefits to Skin.

 Aloe vera is well known as the supreme skin care regimen.
 It can aid in keeping the skin supple, and is used in the control of acne and eczema.
 It has a moisturizing effect and is a common remedy for sunburn due to insect bites and allergies.
 Aloe's healing power comes from increasing the availability of oxygen and strengthen the skin.
 Pamper your skin with a little fresh gel everyday.

 Intestinal Health: Many traditional liquid health treatments are made from a base of Aloe vera juice with other herbs included.
 Drinking the juice and gel is widely endorsed by herbalist for soothing digestive tract irritations and general gastrointestinal health.
 It is also used to alkalize the digestive juices to prevent over acidity.
 It is said to cleanse the digestive tract and create a soothing, balancing effect.

 Suggestions for Use.

-Add the juice to orange or grape juice, an organic banana and a little ice and blend in a blender.
+Add the juice to fresh squeezed orange or grape juice, and blend in a blender.
 If your stress is casing you digestive trouble add a spoon of Slippery Elm to the blend.
 If you have intestinal pain or menstrual troubles make a Yarrow tea and add this to the mixture.

-To make a salve, remove the thin outer skin and blend the leaves in a blender, add lemon juice to each cup and a tablespoon of honey to help preserve.
+To make a salve, remove the thin outer skin and blend the leaves in a blender, add fresh key lime juice to each cup to help preserve.
 It is best to use fresh but you can store it in your refrigerator for a couple weeks.
-This salve is great for skin.

 Usually within 2 or 3 weeks,or when the slices are cloudy or the liquid will smells rancid, it has expired